TooTall18T/tool_length_probe/README.md

 - Alternative position for changing tools
 - Alternative measurement position for 3D probes

 The settings in Probe Basic can still be made there, the additional ones are made at the beginning of the subroutine.
+By using other GUIs all settings need to be made in the subroutine.

 ---
 ## Last change:
+V5.0.0
+- readme.md / lies_mich.md - Added information about possible use with other GUIs
+- manual.md / anleitung.md - Adapted the configuration process to Probe Basic 0.6.0 and for general use
+- tool_touch_off.ngc:
+    - Update the parameter numbers for Probe Basic 0.6.0
+    - Deleted the direct parameter handover
+    - Added the parameter "traverse fr" for the speed of fast movements
+    - Added "M50 feed override control" to prevent manipulation of the feed rate during the process
+    - Updated the directions for tool offset at larger diameters
+- M600 - Added mode parameter "#2000"
+- M601 - Added to start the subroutine in manual mode

 V4.0.1
 - Added compatibility notes and corrected typos.